-Figure 8: High level PALANTIR architecture
+Figure 6: High level PALANTIR architecture

 Each component is detailed below and the requirements, which are of critical importance to the component, are listed in their subsection.
-In addition to those specific requirements, each component is highly likely to have to fulfil the non-functional requirements (groups 2.1.: Scalability, 2.2.: Performance, 2.3.: Security and Privacy, 2.4.: Reliability and Availability, 2.5.: Manageability and Flexibility, 2.6.: Modularity and 2.7.: Openness and Extensibility) as well as the generic functional requirements listed in Table 5.
+In addition to those specific requirements, each component is highly likely to have to fulfil the non-functional requirements (groups 2.1.: Scalability, 2.2.: Performance, 2.3.: Security and Privacy, 2.4.: Reliability and Availability, 2.5.: Manageability and Flexibility, 2.6.: Modularity and 2.7.: Openness and Extensibility) as well as the generic functional requirements listed in Table 3.

 Req.
-ID Requirement description Origin of requirement R1.1.4 The platformSHOULDimplementcommunicationbetweenPALANTIRcomponents with a lightweight message queue Description of Action.
-R1.2.5 The PALANTIR-introduced security mechanisms should be transparent to the operation of vertical applications.
+ID Requirement description Origin of requirement The platform SHOULD implement R1.1.4 communication between PALANTIR Description of Action. components with a lightweight message queue PALANTIR-introduced R1.2.5 mechanisms SHOULD be transparent to the All use cases. operation of vertical applications.
+Technical Questionnaire: Technologies used by PALANTIR SHOULD question 6.
+R1.2.8 be trustable.
 All use cases.
-R1.2.8 Technologies used by PALANTIR SHOULD be trustable.
-Technical Questionnaire: question 6.
-All use cases.
-R1.2.9 The PALANTIR system MUST provide security mechanisms to ensure that user (and Technical Questionnaire: question 32.

-Table 5: Generic requirements related to most components
+Table 3: Generic requirements related to most components

-Document name: Deliver Deliverable 2.1.
-Requirements & High-Level Design - Interim 31 of 82 Reference: 1.0 Dissemination: PU Version: 1.0 Status: Final endpoints) data are securely processed and All use cases. stored wherever it is processed or stored.
+Document name: Deliverable 2.3.
+Requirements & High-Level Design - Final Page: 30 of 91 Reference: 1.0 Dissemination: PU Version: 1.0 Status: Final